binnewbs/ytmusictui/README.md

 ## Dependencies

-Before running `ytmusictui`, you need to make sure a few required tools and libraries are installed on your system.
+Before running ytmusictui, you need to make sure a few required tools and libraries are installed on your system.
 The project relies on Python packages for the interface and backend, and a system-level media player for audio playback.

 ### 1. System Requirements

 You must have **[mpv](https://mpv.io/)** installed on your machine to play the audio streams.

 * **Ubuntu/Debian:** ```bash
-    sudo apt install mpv
+    ```sudo apt install mpv
-    ```
 * **macOS:** ```bash
     brew install mpv
     ```